thelia-modules/ImportT1/README.md

 It is **recommended** to start the import process on a fresh Thelia 2 database, to prevent any inconsistencies

+Once you've completed a full import, you can choose to only customers and orders.
+This way, you can prepare your Thelia 2 shop while keeping the Thelia 1 shop opened, and get the last customers and orders when the shop is switched to Thelia 2.

 ## How to install

 This module must be into your ```modules/``` directory (thelia/local/modules/).